processone/docs.ejabberd.im/content/admin/guide/oauth.md

       </params>
     </methodCall>

-To get roster of ther user using admin authorization, this erlang XML-RPC code can be used:
+To get roster of other user using admin authorization, this erlang XML-RPC code can be used:

     #!erlang